ritsu/RitsuCogs/README.md

 Allows you to search [TokyoTosho](https://www.tokyotosho.info/) from discord and configure custom RSS alerts that notify you when new torrents matching user defined criteria appear on the site.

-Will also install [js2py](https://pypi.python.org/pypi/Js2Py) to access TokyoTosho behind CloudFlare.
+This cog will install [js2py](https://pypi.python.org/pypi/Js2Py) to access TokyoTosho behind CloudFlare.
 If this does not happen automatically, you can manually install it with `pip3 install js2py`

 ### Commands
 - **tt search** will search for torrents based on search terms and category.